ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 ## Model Selection Strategy

-Sparse regression through LASSO remains the primary sparsity-promoting mechanism in the ML-KIRM framework.
+Sparse regression through LASSO remains the primary sparsity-promoting mechanism in the ML-RKIM framework.

 In the current implementation:
 - candidate models with 1, 2, and 3 functions are explored